lualum/4PlayerTetris/README.md

       {KeyEvent.VK_UP, KeyEvent.VK_LEFT, KeyEvent.VK_DOWN, KeyEvent.VK_RIGHT, KeyEvent.VK_SLASH, KeyEvent.VK_SHIFT}
   };
 ```
 ...meaning that the first player uses WASD for movement, Q to rotate clockwise, and E to hold.
-The follwoing lines are for the other 3 players.
+The following lines are for the other 3 players.

+TODO: convert to .app